brikis98/lilac/README.md

 # Dust utilities

-The code includes a nice utility to make it easier to work with [node.js](http://nodejs.org/) and [dust](http://akdubya.github.com/dustjs/).
+I've included a utility class to make it easier to work with [dust](http://akdubya.github.com/dustjs/) templates server-side and client-side.
 Under the lib folder, the `watcher.js` file exports a function called watch:

     exports.watch = function(dust, templateDir, publicDir, templateExtension)